-{\it 2.
-Pseudo-modular, Helly graphs, and quasi-median graphs.} A graph $G$ is called {\it pseudo-modular} if any three pairwise intersecting balls of $G$ have a nonempty intersection \cite{BaMu_pmg}.
+A graph $G$ is called {\it pseudo-modular} if any three pairwise intersecting balls of $G$ have a nonempty intersection \cite{BaMu_pmg}.
 This condition easily implies both the triangle and quadrangle conditions, and thus pseudo-modular graphs are weakly modular.
 In fact, pseudo-modular graphs are quite specific weakly modular graphs: from the definition also follows that all metric triangles of pseudo-modular graphs have size 0 or 1.
 Pseudo-modular graphs can be also characterized by a single metric condition similar to (but stronger than) both triangle and quadrangle conditions:

 \begin{proposition} \cite{BaMu_pmg} A graph $G$ is pseudo-modular if and only if for any three vertices $u,v,w$ such that $1\le d(u,w)\le 2$ and $d(v,u)=d(v,w)=k\ge 2,$ there exists a vertex $x\sim u,w$ and $d(v,x)=k-1$. \end{proposition}